phalcon/incubator/README.md

 curl -s http://getcomposer.org/installer | php
 ```

-If you are still using Phalcon 2.0.x, create the `composer.json` file as follows:
+If you are using Phalcon 2.0.x, create the `composer.json` file as follows:

 ```json
 {